Hands-on Siemens PLC IMFFP® Training using TIA Portal or STEP7 Professional.

-Upon completion of this course you will receive an Official EAL Training Certificate, this is proof that the learner has successfully completed a recognised training course at a Recognised EAL Training Centre and has passed all of the assessments for the training course.
+Upon completion of our IMFFP® course you will receive an Official EAL Training Certificate, this is proof that the learner has successfully completed a recognised training course at a Recognised EAL Training Centre and has passed all of the assessments for the training course.

 Training at Scantime has been changed to protect our Staff and Learners due to the COVID-19 pandemic.

 Our staff have been trained in new procedures when delivering Training at our Centre and when delivering Training Onsite.